OpenVoiceOS/community-docs/docs/install_gui.md

 **NOTE** The mycroft-gui is NOT a python script, therefore will not run in the venv created for the rest of the software stack.

-## Thats it !!
+## That's it !!
 That is all it takes to install the GUI for OVOS.
-Envoke the gui with the command
+Invoke the GUI with the command:

 `ovos-gui-app`